Basketo language

-Basketo (also known as Basketto, Baskatta, Mesketo, Misketto, and Basketo-Dokka) is an Afro-Asiatic language spoken in the Basketo special woreda of the Southern Nations, Nationalities, and Peoples Region, which is part of Ethiopia.
+Basketo (also known as Basketto, Baskatta, Mesketo, Misketto, and Basketo-Dokka) is an Omotic language spoken in the Basketo special woreda of the Southern Nations, Nationalities, and Peoples Region, which is part of Ethiopia.
 The speakers refer to the language as "Masketo", while their neighbors refer to it as "Basketo."
 It has said to consist of two dialects, "Doko" (Dokko) and "Dollo" (Dollo).
 Besides their mother tongue, some also speak Melo, Oyda, Galila, or Gofa.